biodatalab/leitzinger_2025/README.md

 and apply a combination of 10 models (naïve Bayes, decision tree and trimmed decision tree, support-vector machine, random forest, boosted tree, lasso regression, ridge regression, elastic net, and nearest neighbor) and together with 12 different data preprocessing approaches.
 Features were classified as “lipid” or “non-lipid” based on HMDB taxonomy, and the performance of each resulting model was evaluated for their accuracy, ROC AUC, and PR AUC for both lipid categories ('lipid”/”non-lipid”).
-The scripts 03.figures_and_tables.R and 04.independent_data.R provide the code to re-create the figures and tables, and the apply the framework to an independent dataset.
+The script 03.figures_and_tables.R generates the figures and tables, while 04.independent_data.R applies the framework to an independent dataset.

 # Conclusion
 Our result demonstrates that metabolites can be classified as “lipid”, “non-lipid” using only m/z and RT from untargeted LC-MS data,